priyanka-mohite/assignment-salary-tool/README.md

          Bonus dates (Specific day in each month)

-How to execute
+#How to execute from console

-I] From console

 Execute command :